ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * A test BPI Edge Storage is set up and configured
 * A BPI test system is running and accessible
 * A set of data is stored in the BPI Edge Storage
-* The network between BPI and BPI Edge Storage is delivering masseages in finite time as set by the test.
+* The network between BPI and BPI Edge Storage is delivering messages in finite time as set by the test.

 Test Steps: